AppBK/AppBK/README.md

 I am Full-Stack Software Engineer, currently working in the capacity of a Teaching Assistant at App Academy Online for the Full-Time program.
 In my free time I enjoy... doing even MORE work!
-Currently digging into Rust, DevOps and HTTP/2.
+Currently digging into Rust and HTTP/2.

 <!--
 **AppBK/AppBK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.